 If you’ve ever wondered what drives prospects to call your business, we’ve got a strategy that can put your wandering mind to rest.
 With website call tracking, you can get valuable insight into what strategies or website pages drive your audience to contact your business, what they call about, and more.

-On this page, we’ll talk about the definition of website call tracking and the benefits of using website call tracking software.
+On this page, we’ll answer the question “What is website call tracking?”, as well as discuss the benefits of using website call tracking software.
 We’ll also provide you with a handy call tracking FAQ section to answer all of your burning questions about tracking calls for your business.

 What is website call tracking?

 As the name implies, website call tracking enables you to track the phone calls you receive across different platforms.

 In short, you’ll have multiple phone numbers that all forward to your business’s main phone line.
 These unique phone numbers are each tied to a different strategy or web page and serve as an opportunity to understand how leads discover your business and what compels them to contact you.